Tara Sharma

-Tara Sharma (born 11 January 1977) is a British actress, entrepreneur, creator, co-producer and host of The Tara Sharma Show.
+Tara Sharma (born 11 January 1977) is an English actress, model, entrepreneur, creator, co-producer and host of The Tara Sharma Show.
 She is the daughter of authors Partap Sharma and Susan Sharma.
 She made her Bollywood debut in Anupam Kher directorial debut Om Jai Jagadish in 2002.
-Then she went onto star in various commercially and critically hit films like Masti (2004), Page 3 (2005), Khosla Ka Ghosla (2006), Maharathi (2008), Mumbai Cutting (2009), Dulha Mil Gaya (2010) and Kadakh (2019).
+Then she went onto star in various commercially and critically hit films like Saaya (2003),Masti (2004), Page 3 (2005), Khosla Ka Ghosla (2006), Maharathi (2008), Mumbai Cutting (2009), Dulha Mil Gaya (2010) and Kadakh (2019).
 Apart from Hindi films, she has appeared in English television shows and English films like Raven: The Secret Temple (2007) and The Other End of the Line (2008).

 Early life and education

 Tara was born to an Indian author and playwright Partap Sharma and British artist and author Susan Sharma.
 She studied at the Bombay International School and the United World College of the Adriatic, Italy.
 Thereafter, she completed her B.Sc in Management at the London School of Economics.